The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Optimal Causal Variable Abstractions

-In a natural extension of the qualitative description of optimal representation in \Cref{sec:inform-bottl-lagr} to the causal context, our problem can be described as finding representations $T$ of $X$ which retain a chosen amount $D$ of \emph{causal} information about the relevant signal $Y$ while minimizing the information that $T$ preserves about $X$.
-We propose an axiomatic characterization of optimal causal representation to formally capture this description using information-theoretical quantities.
+In a natural extension of the description of optimal v-abstraction in \Cref{sec:preliminaries} to the causal context, our problem can be described as finding v-abstractions $T$ of $X$ which retain a chosen amount $D$ of \emph{causal} information about the relevant signal $Y$ while minimizing the information that $T$ preserves about $X$.
+We propose an axiomatic characterization of optimal causal v-abstraction to formally capture this description using information-theoretical quantities.
 This can also be seen as a causal variant of the characterization of optimal representation from \citet{achille2018information}.
 Since we use $I_{c}(Y\mid \dop(T))$ to measure the causal information that $T$ has about $Y$, and $I(X;T)$ is the information that $T$ keeps about $X$, the result is the following: